g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/20-vpn-interprovider-option-b.md

      AS path: 65503 I
      Communities: target:65503:2
 ```
-Hum, we found the problem.
-If you notice here, P3 is advertising the routes with another RT.
-We need to normalizate this advertisements to provide the connection between the sites.
+Hmm, we found the problem.
+If you notice here, P3 is advertising the routes with a different RT.
+We need to normalize these advertisements to provide connectivity between the sites.

-To do this, we need to create the RT communities, and do a normalization trough the routing-policies:
+To do this, we need to create the RT communities and perform normalization through routing policies:
 ```
 set policy-options community target-ce2-hub members target:65020:200
 set policy-options community target-ce2-spoke members target:65020:201